If you’re searching for the best things to do in Tintagel, look no further than this post!

 Tintagel Castle is one of the most popular historical sites in Cornwall.

-It’s an English Heritage property, dating back as far as the 5th century.
-The current castle ruins were owned by Richard, the 1st Earl of Cornwall, in the 13th century.
+It’s an English Heritage property, dating back at least as far as the 5th century.
+The current castle ruins were owned by Richard, First Earl of Cornwall, in the 13th century.

-Tintagel Castle’s history allegedly goes back further than that – it is where the legendary wizard, Celtic King Arthur, was supposedly born.
+While Tintagel Castle definitely dates back to the 5th century, its history Tintagel Castle’s history allegedly goes back even further – it is where the legendary wizard, Celtic King Arthur, was supposedly born.

 How to see Tintagel Castle for cheap

-Tintagel Castle is not a cheap attraction – however, there are a few ways to see the 13th-century attraction for a lower cost.
+Tintagel Castle is not a cheap attraction – however, there are a few ways to see the 13th-century castle for a lower cost.

 Medieval Post Office